bonitasoft/bonita-continuous-delivery-doc/md/getting_started.md

     This step creates a `bonita-continuous-delivery_<version>` directory which contains Bonita Continuous Delivery Ansible playbooks and roles.

 ::: warning
-    Note: For windows users install in user folder (C:\Users\XXX) (If not, Docker won’t have the right to copy the volumes)
+For windows users install in user folder (C:\Users\XXX) (If not, Docker won’t have the right to copy the volumes)
 :::

 3. Pull the `quay.io/bonitasoft/bcd-controller:<version>` Docker image from secured registry.